youssefahmed5491/udacity-react-final-project/README.md

 udacity project : book tracking app

-first command used to create react project npx create-react-app final-project second command to install react routering npm install react-router-dom --save
+Run npm install in the project root directory to install dependencies Run npm start to launch the project

 the projcet follows the rubrics provided at https://review.udacity.com/#!/rubrics/3624/view